alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-check-and-github-commit-error.md

 # Moving forward

-The next phase is to implement the python script that will lcoate the BLE 'estimote' sticker.
-As well as this, we also have to forulate the webfront end of things through the set-up of the MongoDB.
+The next phase is to implement the python script that will locate the BLE 'estimote' sticker.
+As well as this, we also have to formulate the web-front end of things through the set-up of the MongoDB.